Indian hip-hop: Diss hip-hop

 Disses became particularly popular and played a significant role in shaping Indian hip-hop post-2018.
-The first well-publicized beef in Indian hip-hop occurred between rappers Emiway Bantai and Raftaar, the latter of whom being an early figure in hip-hop, appeared on a podcast with Raaj Jones, where he questioned if Emiway was earning money from hip-hop.
-The statement was taken out of context and resulted in Emiway dropping "Samajh Mein Aaya Kya", targeting Raftaar and refuting his claims that Emiway wasn’t earning much yet, and further added that he eventually would build an empire of his own.
-Raftaar responded with his own track, "Sheikh Chilli", where he called out Emiway for taking the statement out of context and dissected his false claims.
-Emiway responded again with "Giraftaar", which prompted Raftaar to respond with the song "Anime Hentai", which was later titled "Awein Hai" due to YouTube shadow banning the song.
+The first well-publicized beef in Indian hip-hop occurred between rappers Emiway Bantai and Raftaar, the latter of whom appeared on a podcast where he questioned whether Emiway was earning money from hip-hop.
+Emiway responded with the song "Samajh Mein Aaya Kya", targeting Raftaar and refuting his claims that Emiway was not earning much yet.
+Raftaar responded with "Sheikh Chilli", then Emiway responded with "Giraftaar", and finally Raftaar to respond with "Anime Hentai", which was later titled "Awein Hai" due to YouTube shadow banning the song.
 This paved the way for a wave of commercialization in the genre, as many Indian rappers claimed to have benefitted from the publicity from a credit standpoint.
 It also gave rise to many other publicized beefs taking place.